ezzyshabbir05/Cashew/README.md

   </div>
 </a>
 <p align="center">
-  Cashew was featured on <a href="https://www.youtube.com/watch?v=Oar9pkc7BSc&t=235s">YouTube</a> on 'The Best Free and Open Source Apps in 2024!' (and in the thumbnail!)
+  Penny was featured on <a href="https://www.youtube.com/watch?v=Oar9pkc7BSc&t=235s">YouTube</a> on 'The Best Free and Open Source Apps in 2024!' (and in the thumbnail!)
 </p>

 <br />